katiehrenchir/EECS448-Project3/README.md

 # Game Collection
 Desc of game collection

+##Next Meeting (if available)
+Tuesday, November 1, 3:00 to 5:00 in Spahr 1324

 ## The Team
 This project was created by [Yehan Li][13], [Mac Crider][14], [Katie Hrenchir][15], and [Andrew Thomas][16].